 Retaliation by association

-In some cases, the employees who have a close association with the person who filed a harassment or discrimination complaint can experience retaliation.
-It is called retaliation by association.
+In some cases, employees with a close association to the person who filed a harassment or discrimination complaint can experience retaliation.

-Canceling a contract of the third-party vendor related to the person who filed a complaint, reducing their hourly rate, or the number of hours of services they provide is also called retaliation by association.
+Another example could be the cancellation of a contract with a third-party vendor related to the person who filed the complaint, reducing their hourly rate, or the number of hours of service they provide.